hpgrahsl/kafka-connect-mongodb/README.md

  }
 ```

-This "meta-data" is used to perform the actual staleness check, namely, that upsert operations based on the corresponding document's _id field will get suppressed, in case newer data has already been written to the sink in the past.
-Newer data means that a document exhibiting a greater than or equal offset for the same Kafka topic and partition is already present in the corresponding MongoDB collection.
+This _meta-data_ is used to perform the actual staleness check, namely, that upsert operations based on the corresponding document's **_id** field will get suppressed, in case newer data has already been written to the sink in the past. **Newer data means that a document exhibiting a greater than or equal offset for the same Kafka topic and partition is already present in the corresponding MongoDB collection.**

-**!
-IMPORTANT NOTE !**
+_!
+IMPORTANT NOTE !_
 This WriteModelStrategy needs **MongoDB version 4.2+** and **Java Driver 3.11+** since lower versions of either lack the support for leveraging update pipeline syntax which is needed to perform the conditional checks during write operations.

 ### Change Data Capture Mode